pavel250100/bullish-store/README.md

 To ensure data integrity and concurrent safeness, our service utilizes the Optimistic Locking technique.
 This approach prevents conflicts and data inconsistencies when multiple transactions try to modify the same data simultaneously.

+Note: Locking is applied to update product & stock only, since several admins can do that in the same time, however for cart, orders, user details it is assumed that only 1 user is updating details.
+In real world such type of locking should be applied to them as well.

 ### Transactional Safety
 The service leverages the `@Transactional` annotation from Spring Framework to manage database transactions.
 This ensures that all database transactions are performed in the correct order, providing a consistent state and preventing data inconsistencies.